stnavdeev/stnavdeev.github.io/_pages/publications.md

 author_profile: true
 ---

+My research interests lie in the field of empirical microeconomics, with a focus on the economics of education, labor, and health.
+To estimate the impact of policy reforms in these areas, I use quasi-experimental methods that leverage administrative and survey data.
+This approach allows me to gain insights into the effects of policy changes in real-world settings, and to identify the causal mechanisms behind these effects.
+By studying these important areas of economics, I hope to contribute to the development of evidence-based policies that can improve outcomes for individuals and society as a whole.

 ## Working papers

 ### [Balancing Study and Work: Heterogeneous Impact of the Bologna Reform on the Labor Market](https://stnavdeev.github.io/Avdeev_Bologna.pdf)